 How many times have you thought, "I just don't have the energy to deal with cutting up veggies right now"?
 It happens, and it often gets in the way of making a healthy meal.
 Do the tedious part ahead of time in one fell swoop, and you won't have to bust out the cutting board every day.

 How-to: For easy morning scrambles, keep a container of diced bell peppers and onions.
 For cauliflower rice dishes, pulse roughly chopped cauliflower in a blender until reduced to rice-sized pieces.
+(We like to keep a couple bags of frozen or fresh cauliflower rice around to make it even easier.)
 And for anytime snacking, slice up some jicama sticks, red pepper strips, and cucumber spears!

 We may have received free samples of food, which in no way influences whether these products are reviewed favorably, unfavorably, mentioned with indifference, or mentioned at all.
 Click for more about our editorial and advertising policies.